-Once the automatic fan speed control loop parameters have been chosen, the ADM1031 device can be programmed.
-The ADM1031 is placed into automatic fan speed control mode by setting Bit 7 of Configuration Register 1 (Register 0×00).
-The device powers up in automatic fan speed control mode by default.
-The control mode offers further flexibility in that the user can decide which temperature channel/channels control each fan.
+Once the Automatic Fan Speed Control Loop parameters have been chosen, the ADM1030 device may be programmed.
+The ADM1030 is placed into Automatic Fan Speed Control Mode by setting Bit 7 of Configuration Register 1 (Register 0x00).
+The device powers up into Automatic Fan Speed Control Mode by default.
+The control mode offers further flexibility in that the user can decide which temperature channel/channels control the fan.